Troubleshooting and Debugging

 Usefull Commands

-& uptime
+top & uptime Load Average

 - Load average : amount of time the process is busy in a minute